dtm15d/slack-scrum-bot/README.md

 ## Objective
-The ob jective of this tool is to allow for management of the SCRUM ceramonie of the Agile Development process.
+The objective of this tool is to allow for management of the SCRUM ceremony of the Agile Development process.

 ## What is SCRUM?

-SCRUM is the daily ceramony that requires each team member to provide their daily update.
+SCRUM is the daily ceremony that requires each team member to provide their daily update.

 1. What did I did yesterday?
 2. What I am doing today?
 3. Any roadblocks or obstacles?

-This allows team members to help eachother and improve collaborationl.
-Additional the team leads can use this meeting to prevent developers from wasting time by helping repriotize and solve blockers.
+This allows team members to help each other and improve collaboration.
+Additionally, team leads can use this meeting to prevent developers from wasting time by helping reprioritize and solve blockers.

 # Deploying This Bot